JangkarBumi/zehairawan.com/content/blog/why-create-this-blog.md

 ---

 ## Share what i know
-After reading an article about why should i start a blog in (DEV Community)[https://dev.to/], i realized that i don't have to wait until i'm an expert to share what i know.
+After reading an article about why should i start a blog in [DEV Community](https://dev.to/), i realized that i don't have to wait until i'm an expert to share what i know.
 For example sometimes when i'm reading documentation of a framework or a tools that i want to use, i'm having  a hard time understanding it.
 I had to google for someone's article that has a bare bones example of it and play around with it.

 ## Record step by step journey